Netcracker/qubership-version-exporter/docs/installation.md

 If requests.metrics.label is not defined, use as labels:

-1. Named group of regexp
+1. Named group of regular expression
 2. Column name of sql request results

 Example of configuration: